wenwendy/today-in-history/README.md

 - "Maximum update depth exceeded.
 This can happen when a component repeatedly calls setState inside componentWillUpdate or componentDidUpdate.
 React limits the number of nested updates to prevent infinite loops."
   - Cause: In `render` method, called a method containing `setState`.
 This caused a re-render and resulted in a loop.
   - Fix 1: Move the method call out of `render` to `componentDidMount`
+- "Unhandled Rejection (TypeError): Cannot read property 'state' of undefined"
+  - Cause: In a `forEach` loop, attempted to access `this.state`
+  - Fix: Use a local variable